yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 Since the JWT specification was published, there have been several widely published attacks on implementations and deployments.
-Such attacks are the result of underspecified security mechanisms, as well as incomplete implementations and incorrect usage by applications.
+Such attacks are the result of under-specified security mechanisms, as well as incomplete implementations and incorrect usage by applications.

 The goal of this document is to facilitate secure implementation and deployment of JWTs.